Continued from A Mennonite in Agony

-When I got inside, I ran myself a warm bath and decided that I wasn’t even going to check my messages but go straight to sleep.
-As I lay in there in the bathtub, I thought,“Well I won't have to worry about Mark calling me anymore,” as I washed the long day off of my aching bony body.
+When I got inside, I ran myself a warm bath and decided that I wasn’t even going to check my messages and go straight to sleep.
+As I lay in there in the bathtub, I thought, “Well I won't have to worry about Mark calling me anymore,” as I washed the long day off of my aching bony body.
 I got out of the tub, wrapped my hair in a towel, and climbed into bed.

-I fell asleep thinking, “How the heck will I ever know the difference between the good people and the crazy people?”
+I fell asleep thinking, “How on earth will I ever know the difference between the good people and the crazy people?”

 I made myself a chamomile tea and while I drank it, I sat there feeling sorry for myself.
 The deepest regret I had yet experienced set in.
 I thought, “Anna, you are such a domm-kopp (a stupid person).
 If only you would have listened to George, you probably wouldn’t be this sick.
 And how awesome would it have been to let him take care of you?”

-By the end of the weekend I began to feel better.
+By the end of the weekend, I began to feel better.
 I had survived my regrets and the flu by Monday morning.
-I walked to my first ever grade nine class in freezing cold weather to face the next chapter of what had become a nerve-wracking life story.
+I walked to my first grade nine class in freezing cold weather to face the next chapter of what had become a nerve-wracking life story.

-By the end of February, the bad word “pizza” was no big deal anymore.
+By the end of February, the bad word “pizza” was no longer a big deal.
 I had heard and said it so much that it had become just another English word.
-I was able to say it I with the same confidence as Christina said the word bra.
+I was able to say it with the same confidence as Christina said the word bra.
 I had become friends with all of my female teachers but was very cautious around my one male teacher.
 He taught Introduction to Computers.

-I learned about algebra, book reports, floppy disks and, the most amazing thing ever, The World Wide Web.
-School was hard work, so headaches became a regular part of my life.
+I learned about algebra, book reports, floppy disks, and, the most amazing thing ever, The World Wide Web.
+School was hard work and headaches became a regular part of my life.
 My brain had never been pushed to such limits before.
-I began to think that I really was that “hard learner” Low German girl again and doubted that I would make it through grade nine.
+I began to think that I really was that “hard learner” Mennonite girl again and doubted that I would make it through grade nine.

 I learned the difference between school reading and pleasure reading.
 School reading wasn’t nearly as much fun as pleasure reading.
 I didn’t risk making new friends in order to avoid meeting another stalker.
-I stuck with the friends I already had: Christina and Sam at work, and Steve and Chung at school.
+I stuck with the friends I already had: George, Christina, Josh, Sam, Steve, and Chung at school.

 Steve and I had an unspoken curiosity about each other.
 He sat beside me in English class.
 He stared at me when he thought I wasn’t looking, and I stared at him when I thought he wasn't looking.